-With massage, the soft tissues improve circulation, reduce swelling and pain.
+With massage, the soft tissues improve circulation and reduce swelling and pain.
 It also speeds up the natural healing process.
 Massages stimulate blood circulation that helps with removing toxins.

-Chiropractic most used methods may shift between heat and ice therapy.
-Ice packs may be used to anesthetize the back for a 10 to 15 minute period and then switched to heat.
+Chiropractic’s most used methods may shift between heat and ice therapy.
+They may use ice packs to anesthetize the back for a 10 to 15-minute period and then switch to heat.